 Our hair health is affected by so many different factors.
-From what we eat, to our stress levels - it can all have an effect on our locks.
+Stress levels, the environment and what we eat - it can all have an effect on our locks.
+And it is clear that nutritional deficiencies can be bad for hair health.

 According to the Institute of Functional Medicine any micronutrient deficiency can indirectly affect your hair’s health.
 For example, disease or physical trauma increases the body’s nutritional requirement for repair.
 Unfortunately for your hair, its health isn’t a priority for your body if there is something more important requiring its attention.
 Your body will always divert nutrition towards vital bodily functions like your heart and brain.
-So try to support your body during this time with a healthy diet and in some cases a supplement can help.
+So try to support your body during this time.
+A healthy diet is a must and great supplements are very beneficial too!

 Poor Gut Health & Hair Health